Prince Augustus, Duke of Sussex

 Queen Charlotte painted by Benjamin West in 1779 with her 13 eldest children; Credit – http://www.royalcollection.org.uk

 Augustus and his siblings were raised by their governess Lady Charlotte Finch who served the Royal Family for over 30 years.
 Lady Charlotte supervised the royal nursery and was responsible for the princes’ education until they lived in their own households and for the princesses until they turned 21.
-After leaving the nursery, Augustus lived in a household with his brothers Ernest and Adolphus near the royal residence Kew Palace, and the three brothers were educated by private tutors.
+After leaving the nursery, Augustus lived in a household with his brothers Ernest and Adolphus near the royal residence Kew Palace, where the three brothers were educated by private tutors.
 In 1786, Ernest, Adolphus, and Augustus were sent to the University of Göttingen in the Electorate of Hanover under the supervision of Georg Christoph Lichtenberg, a mathematics and physics professor.

 Augustus by Thomas Gainsborough, 1782; Credit -Wikipedia

 Augustus suffered from asthma and because of that, a military career was considered inappropriate.
 He was quite ill during the summer of 1790 and was confined to his room for five weeks.
-His doctors advised him to avoid the winter in England, so in December of 1790, he began a journey through southern France and Italy, which would ultimately last a few years.
+His doctors advised him to avoid the winter in England, so in December 1790, he began a journey through southern France and Italy, which would last a few years.
 On his travels, Augustus met a young English man who had also attended the University of Göttingen, Josiah Dornford.
 Dornford’s father was active in prison reform and this young man’s liberal views influenced Augustus.

-In August of 1791, Augustus was still traveling through France and Italy.
+In August 1791, Augustus was still traveling through France and Italy.
 At that time, he considered becoming a cleric in the Church of England and so he wrote to his father: “…at a moment when in some measure the Church of England is attacked, nothing can give it more strength than your Majesty’s giving one of your sons a place in it.”
 King George III never answered Augustus’ letter, and so he continued wandering around Europe, becoming more and more restless.

 Augustus by French painter Louis Gauffier, 1793; Credit – Wikipedia

-Augustus went to Rome in November of 1792, where there was a group of English aristocrats living abroad.
+Augustus went to Rome in November 1792, where there was a group of English aristocrats living abroad.
 He met Lady Augusta Murray, exactly five years older than him to the day, the daughter of John Murray, 4th Earl of Dunmore and Lady Charlotte Stewart, daughter of Alexander Stewart, 6th Earl of Galloway.
 Lord Dunmore had been Governor of the Province of New York, Governor of the Province of Virginia, and Royal Governor of the Bahamas.
 Augustus fell passionately in love with Augusta.

 Lady Augusta Murray; Credit – Wikipedia

-In January of 1793, Augustus once again wrote to his father: “…should your Majesty think my presence of any use at this moment in England you have only to order…”, and once again, King George III did not answer.
+In January 1793, Augustus once again wrote to his father: “…should your Majesty think my presence of any use at this moment in England you have only to order…”, and once again, King George III did not answer.
 Frustrated and bored, Augustus felt his life had no direction.
 He proposed marriage to Augusta without the knowledge of anyone in the Royal Family.
 In 1772, the Royal Marriages Act was passed because two brothers of King George III had made marriages that the King considered very unsuitable.
 The Royal Marriages Act said that no descendant of King George II, other than the issue of princesses who had married into foreign families, could marry without the consent of the sovereign.
 In addition, any member of the Royal Family over the age of 25 who had been refused the sovereign’s consent could marry one year after giving notice to the Privy Council of their intention to so marry unless both houses of Parliament declared their disapproval.
 Any marriage in contravention of the act was void, and any children would be illegitimate and not have any succession rights.
 A member of the Royal Family who contracted such a marriage would not lose his or her place in the succession.
 Augustus was only 20 years old and needed his father’s permission to marry.

 At first, Augusta refused Augustus’ proposal because of the situation their marriage would place Augustus regarding the Royal Marriages Act.
 However, this only fueled Augustus’ passion and he would not take “no” for an answer to his proposal.
 On April 4, 1793, after Augusta’s mother had left the Hotel Sarmiento for the evening, where they were staying in Rome, Augustus and a Church of England cleric entered the hotel.
-The marriage ceremony was performed without witnesses and all three swore to keep it secret, although Augusta’s mother was apparently told.
-In August of 1793, Augustus was recalled to England because his governor, who had no idea that a marriage had taken place, had alerted Augustus’ parents that he was forming a dangerous relationship.
+The marriage ceremony was performed without witnesses and all three swore to keep it secret, although Augusta’s mother was told.
+In August 1793, Augustus was recalled to England because his governor, who had no idea that a marriage had taken place, alerted Augustus’ parents that he was forming a dangerous relationship.
 Augusta and her mother followed him back to England, and Augustus continued visiting them in their London home.
 By this time, Augusta was pregnant.

 During the autumn of 1793, banns of marriage for a Mr. Augustus Frederick and a Miss Augusta Murray were read at St. George’s, Hanover Square, in London without suspicion of the couple’s true identities.
 On December 5, 1793, a very pregnant Miss Augusta Murray and Mr. Augustus Frederick were married at the church.
 The bride explained that they had been married in Italy when the groom was underage and that they wanted to be remarried in England.
 On January 13, 1794, Augusta gave birth to a boy, named after his father, Augustus Frederick.